Conformal Thinking: Risk Control for Reasoning on a Compute Budget: Method: Conformal Thinking

+\paragraph{Losses for Predictive Performance.} We first quantify the classification error incurred by premature stopping.
+Starting with an upper-threshold quantity, the risk of incurring \textbf{false positives} can be captured by the loss: where $\mathbb{I}[\cdot]$ denotes the indicator function.
+The $\mathbb{I}\left[\tilde{s}_{t}(x)\ge \lambda_{+}\right]$ term checks if our confidence measure has exceeded the upper threshold, and $\mathbb{I}\left[f_{t}(x)\neq y^*\right]$ then checks if the current answer is correct.

+For the lower-threshold loss, it should capture \textbf{false negatives}: $\tilde{s}_{t}(x)$ suggests reasoning will never arrive at the correct response in $T$ steps, but actually reasoning would return the correct answer at some step $k \in (t, T]$.
+Notice this loss, unlike the one for false positives above, is farsighted.
+It not only needs to check if the current solution $f_{t}(x)$ is correct but all future solutions ($f_{k}(x), \ t \le k \le T$) as well.
+The loss returns the accuracy as computed over the present and future solutions.
+Thus if there is only one future time point for which $f_{k}(x)$ is correct, this results in lower loss than if many future answers are correct.

-\paragraph{Efficiency Loss.} Now we define two losses that measure the efficiency of early stopping at step $t$ \begin{itemize}[leftmargin=*, topsep=0pt, parsep=0pt, itemsep=1.5pt] \item \textbf{Upper threshold efficiency loss:} where $t' = \min\{t \le T : f_t(x)=y^*\}$ denotes the first step at which the model produces a correct answer and $T$ denotes the total reasoning budget.
+\paragraph{Losses for Efficiency.} Now we define losses that measure the efficiency of early stopping at step $t$.
+These losses will not depend on the threshold parameter $\lambda$ but rather be used to select a single $\lambda$ value when multiple would satisfy the risk tolerance.
+Importantly, these losses are normalized w.r.t.~the total reasoning budget $T$, since we want to quantify what fraction of $T$ was `wasted' reasoning steps.

+Again starting with the upper-threshold, we want to quantify the gap between the current and oracle stopping times, i.e.~the index of the first reasoning step at which the answer is correct: where $t' = \min\{t \le T : f_t(x)=y^*\}$.
 When a model arrives at a correct answer at step $t'$, any additional reasoning is wasted computation.
-This loss measures normalized regret: the fraction of total steps spent deliberating after the answer was already correct.
+Hence this loss measures normalized regret: the fraction of total steps spent deliberating after the answer was already correct.
+This loss complements the loss in Equation \ref{eq:fpr} since that loss only considers whether the answer is correct at the current exit and does not consider the counterfactual outcome of an earlier exit.
+Fig.~\ref{fig:threshold_loss_viz}, top row, shows both predictive and efficiency losses for several combinations of exits and upper threshold settings.

-\item \textbf{Lower threshold efficiency loss} We want to know how much of the budget we have wasted so far on unsolvable questions.
-A low value suggests that either we stopped very early or the model solved the problem.
-A high value, (in the extreme case, $1$), suggests that we use lots of budgets without making much progress. \end{itemize}
+Moving on to the lower-threshold, this loss measures \textit{what fraction of the previous exits had incorrect solutions?}.
+This loss complements the predictive loss in Equation \ref{eq:fnr} because it considers past exits: A low value suggests that either we stopped very early or the model solved the problem.
+A high value, (in the extreme case, $1$), suggests that we used a large fraction of the budget without making much progress.